dimitertodorov/hpsa_public_scripts/README.md

 ## Development and Testing
 Most of my development is done on a Windows server that is running the HPSA agent.

-In order to execute the scripts, you need to setup the following environment to bring the python binary into your path.
+In order to execute the scripts, you need to setup the following environment to bring the SA python binary into your path.

 ```
 setlocal